brentgroves/repsys/research/m_z/multipass/config_static_ips.md

 IP4.GATEWAY:                            --
 IP6.GATEWAY:                            --

+multipass exec -n test1 -- ip route list table local

+local 10.13.31.13 dev enp6s0 proto kernel scope host src 10.13.31.13 broadcast 10.13.31.255 dev enp6s0 proto kernel scope link src 10.13.31.13 local 10.161.38.77 dev enp5s0 proto kernel scope host src 10.161.38.77 broadcast 10.161.38.255 dev enp5s0 proto kernel scope link src 10.161.38.77 local 127.0.0.0/8 dev lo proto kernel scope host src 127.0.0.1 local 127.0.0.1 dev lo proto kernel scope host src 127.0.0.1 broadcast 127.255.255.255 dev lo proto kernel scope link src 127.0.0.1

+multipass exec -n test1 -- ip route list table main default via 10.161.38.1 dev enp5s0 proto dhcp src 10.161.38.77 metric 100 10.13.31.0/24 dev enp6s0 proto kernel scope link src 10.13.31.13 10.161.38.0/24 dev enp5s0 proto kernel scope link src 10.161.38.77 metric 100
+10.161.38.1 dev enp5s0 proto dhcp scope link src 10.161.38.77 metric 100

+# ip shows us our routes
+multipass exec -n test1 -- ip route show

+default via 10.161.38.1 dev enp5s0 proto dhcp src 10.161.38.77 metric 100
+10.13.31.0/24 dev enp6s0 proto kernel scope link src 10.13.31.13
+10.161.38.0/24 dev enp5s0 proto kernel scope link src 10.161.38.77 metric 100
+10.161.38.1 dev enp5s0 proto dhcp scope link src 10.161.38.77 metric 100

+# When the kernel needs to make a routing decision, it finds out which table needs to be consulted.
+By default, there are three tables.
+The old 'route' tool modifies the main and local tables, as does the ip tool (by default).
+multipass exec -n test1 -- ip rule list
+0: from all lookup local
+32766: from all lookup main
+32767: from all lookup default

+#This lists the priority of all rules.
+We see that all rules apply to all packets ('from all').
+We've seen the 'main' table before, it is output by ip route ls, but the 'local' and 'default' table are new.

+# If we want to do fancy things, we generate rules which point to different tables which allow us to override system wide routing rules.

+# For the exact semantics on what the kernel does when there are more matching rules, see Alexey's ip-cref documentation.

 # You can view your machines current arp/neighbor cache/table like so:
 multipass exec -n test1 -- ip neigh show
 10.13.31.1 dev enp6s0 lladdr ae:6f:d9:34:27:8a STALE